A supercharacter approach to Heilbronn sums: The third moment and Fermat's Last Theorem

 As the preceding theorem illustrates, cubic sums of Heilbronn sums control, in a precise manner, whether the generalized Fermat congruence \eqref{eq-GFC} possesses any nontrivial solutions.
 Indeed, we consider a solution satisfying $p|xyz$ trivial since if, say $p|x$, the congruence reduces to $by^p \equiv c z^p \pmod{p^2}$, which has no solutions if $b = g^i$ and $c = g^j$ for $i \not\equiv j \pmod{p}$ and has only the $p(p-1)$ obvious solutions otherwise.

 We remark that \eqref{eq-F2} can be used to efficiently evaluate $F(p;a,b,c)$ for many triples $(a,b,c)$ in succession.
 In fact, one can compute $F(p;a,b,c)$ for all triples $(a,b,c)$ simultaneously by taking advantage of the identity $T_i = UD_iU$ and fast matrix multiplication.
-This is much faster than the na\"ive approach of counting the number of solutions to \eqref{eq-GFC}.
-Appendix \ref{SectionCC} contains a detailed justification of these claims.

 We present in Table \ref{TableFermat} numerical values of the function $F(p) =F(p;1,1,1)$, which corresponds to the classical Fermat congruence $x^p+y^p \equiv z^p \pmod{p^2}$.
 In particular, $F(p) = 0$ implies that the Fermat equation $x^p + y^p = z^p$ has no solutions in integers satisfying $p \nmid xyz$.